 Points to note:

-- You cannot add a discovered application accross multiple custom applications.
+You cannot add a discovered application across multiple custom applications.

-- You cannot create a custom application if all the discovered applications are already assigned to other custom application.
-You need to delete an existing custom application to free up the discovered applications for further composition of new custom applications.
+You cannot create a custom application if all the discovered applications are already assigned to other custom application.
+Delete an existing custom application to free up the discovered applications for further composition of new custom applications.

 HAProxy discrete applications are created automatically for every managed HAProxy frontend.
-You can also group these applications to form custom applications similar to Citrix ADC applications.
-For more information, see Managing and Monitoring HAProxy Instances with Citrix ADM.
+You can also group these applications to form custom applications similar to NetScaler applications.
+For more information, see Managing and Monitoring HAProxy Instances with NetScaler MAS.

 Points to note:

 The following App Dashboard features or metrics are not supported for HAProxy applications: